tqwei05/PlantSeg/README.md

-# PlantSeg: A Large-Scale In-the-wild Dataset for Plant Disease1 Segmentation
+# PlantSeg: A Large-Scale In-the-wild Dataset for Plant Disease Segmentation
 ![Alt text](image/seg_samples.png "PlantSeg-logo")

-The paper has been submitted to by **Scientific Data**.
+The paper has been submitted to **Scientific Data**.

 ## Introduction